What is PSA?

 PSA stands for Professional Services Automation.
 They are a type of software that caters to Professional Services firms like accounting, consulting, and creative firms.
 Similar to a project management tool, PSAs allow for project tracking, collaboration, and resource management.
 But where those tools stand out is in their capabilities to track project financials, bill clients, report on project costs, revenue, and resource utilization.
 In this sense, PSAs are closer to an ERP for service firms than a standard project management tool.

 In this article, we cover the most common pitfalls we see and help our customers avoid, for PSAs.
+If you would like to read a complete guide on what professional service automation (PSA) software is, head here.

 #1 Lack of Flexibility

 Selecting the right PSA tool for your organization is crucial in ensuring a streamlined project delivery process and a smooth billing process.
 It’s easy to get overwhelmed with all the functionalities available on the market ranging from collaboration, document management, kanban views, Gantt charts, workflows, and even resource skills.
-While necessary for a project management perspective, those features should be your key decision factors.
+While necessary from a project management perspective, those features should be your key decision factors.
 For service firms, time is money, and being able to invoice consistently and accurately is crucial in preventing revenue leakage.

 PSAs can offer multiple billing types ranging from T&M, Fixed Fee, and Charge-Based Billing.
 Selecting the right tool also means choosing the tool that will let you bill your projects your way and not the system’s mode.
 Too often, system selection is based on shiny new features that don’t bring much-added value to the delivery process.
 Core functionalities are overlooked in the process, often causing service firms to adapt their operations to the tool when it should be the other way around.

-If some of your projects are a combination of T&M and Fixed fee, plus your PSA doesn’t support Charged-Based billing, you’ll have to do some accounting gymnastics and create two separate projects for each billing type and then create multiple consolidating reports in order to have real visibility on that project.
+If some of your projects are a combination of T&M and Fixed fee, plus your PSA doesn’t support Charged-Based billing, you’ll have to do some accounting gymnastics and create two separate projects for each billing type and then create multiple consolidating reports to have real visibility on that project.
 Your accounting department won’t like you.

 Core functions would be the ones that are the most important, but also the ones that allow the most flexibility.